-Laura B. Weiss is an author, editor and journalist who writes about food, lifestyle and travel.
+Laura B. Weiss is an author, editor and journalist who writes and edits about food, lifestyle and travel.

-She’s a contributor to NPR’s Kitchen Window, a contributor to Interior Design’s web site, and the author of Ice Cream: A Global History (Reaktion Books/University of Chicago Press 2011).
+She has contributed to NPR Food, the Food Network, Saveur and many other food and lifestyle publications.
+She is also the author of Ice Cream: A Global History (Reaktion Books/University of Chicago Press 2011).

-My Book—Ice Cream: A Global History (Reaktion Books)
+My Book—Ice Cream: A Global History (Reaktion Books/University of Chicago Press)

 Ice Cream: A Global History will take you on a whirlwind trip through the history of ice cream from ancient China to modern-day Tokyo.
 You’ll hear the story of how this delicious indulgence became a global sensation.
 You’ll learn about Good Humor-loving World War II-era German diplomats and sundaes with names such as “Over the Top” and “George Washington.”
 The book is populated with an international cast of characters, including Chinese emperors, English kings, former slaves, women inventors, shrewd entrepreneurs, and gourmand American First Ladies.
 Today American brands dominate the world ice cream market, but vibrant dessert cultures like Italy’s continue to thrive, and new ones, like Japan’s, flourish through unique variations on the world’s favorite treat.